knoxfighter/factorio-api-parser/README.md

 ### stringArray
 This is basically the same as the `string` type.
 It just differs, that this is an array, that can have multiple of the values defined as `key`.
 A value can only be used once in the array.
 Additional values, that are not part of the keys can also be used.

+## Run it yourself
+### prototype diff checker
+Will download all the prototype pages from the wiki and compare them to previously downloaded ones.
+Create a file called `discordwebhook.env` in the prototype directory and add the link to the discordwebhook into it, so the differences will be posted on discord.

+Look into the sourcecode for how it works and what it does.
+Basically it is used, to check for changes on the wiki, so I can transfer them to the prototypes.json.